TEALSK12/introduction-to-computer-science/lab_14.md

 # Sprites in action

-In this lab, you will use costumes and movement to create simple Snap! animations.
+In this lab, you will use costumes and movement to create simple animations.

 ## Part 1: Run, Spot, run

-1. In a new Snap! project, click on the file menu, then click costumes.
+1. In a new project, click on the file menu, then click costumes.
 Import the costumes `dog2a` and `dog2b`.

     ![Dog2a](images/dog2a.svg)
     `dog2a`